ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 In the architecture shown above, specific content items (payload conveyed in message flows) are identified:

-* Evidence is as set of believable Claims about distinguishable Environments made by an Attester.
+* Evidence is as set of Claims about distinguishable Environments made by an Attester.
-* Known-Good-Values are reference Claims used to appraise Evidence by an Verifier.
+* Reference Values are Claims used by an Verifier to validate and appraise Evidence.
-* Endorsements are reference Claims about the type of protection that enables an Attester to create believable Evidence.
-Endorsements enable trust relationships towards system components or environments Evidence cannot be created for by an Attester.
+* Endorsements are Reference Values that describe the type of protection mechanisms used by an Attester to create believable Evidence.
+Endorsements establish trust in the system components and environment used by an Attester when collecting and protecting Evidence.
-* Attestation Results are the output from the appraisal of Evidence, Known-Good-Values and Endorsements and are consumed by Relying Parties.
+* Attestation Results are the output from the appraisal of Evidence, Reference Values and Endorsements are consumed by Relying Parties.

 Attestation Results are the output of RATS.

 Assessment of Attestation Results is be multi-faceted and out-of-scope for the  architecture.

-If appropriate Endorsements about the Attester are available, Known-Good-Values about the Attester are available, and if the Attester is capable of creating believable Evidence - then the Verifier is able to create Attestation Results that enable Relying Parties to establish a level of confidence in the trustworthiness of the Attester.

-The Asserter role and the format for Known-Good-Values and Endorsements are not subject to standardization at this time.
+The Asserter role and the format for Reference Values are not subject to standardization at this time.
 The current verticals already include provisions for encoding and/or distributing these objects.

+Additional details about RATS Roles can be found in {{architecture}}.

 ## Message Flows {#messageflows}